Written and first recorded by Bob & Earl (US #44/R&B #44 1963 |UK #7 1969).

 “The original version of ‘Harlem Shuffle’, co-arranged by Barry White and Gene Page, peaked at #44 on the Billboard Hot 100 chart and #36 on the Cash Box chart.
 However, the record was much more successful upon its UK re-release in 1969, making the Top 10 there.
 In 2003, the original Bob & Earl version of the song was ranked #23 by the music critics of The Daily Telegraph on their list of the ’50 Best Duets Ever’.

-“The Rolling Stones’ cover version, with Bobby Womack on backing vocals, appeared on their 1986 album Dirty Work, and went to #5 on the Billboard Hot 100 chart, and #13 in the UK.”
+“The Rolling Stones’ cover version, with Bobby Womack on backing vocals, appeared on their 1986 album Dirty Work, and went on to peak in the US at #5 on the Billboard Hot 100 chart, #13 in the UK, and #1 in New Zealand.”

 The Rolling Stones, “Harlem Shuffle” (1986):